MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Object Natures
 --------------

-The BON specification defines three natures for objects: persistent immutable objects (:ref:`immutable`), immortal objects (:ref:`immortal`), and reclaimable objects (:ref:`reclaimable`).
+The BON specification defines three natures for objects:

+- :ref:`Immutable objects <immutable>` : persistent objects that are alive at system startup.
-Immutable [2]_ objects are also referred to as read-only objects, whereas reclaimable objects are regular objects.
+  Immutable [2]_ objects are also referred to as read-only objects, since they most probably reside in non-volatile memory.
+  All together they form a pre-existing world that exists on its own, just like the hardware does.
+- :ref:`Immortal objects <immortal>`: objects that do not move around in memory: they remain physically located in one memory location forever.
+- :ref:`Reclaimable objects <reclaimable>`: the regular objects managed by the Garbage Collector.
+The Application can get notified when such object is dead.

 Although objects get a liveness nature, this is fully transparent at the Java semantic level.
 A semantically correct software assuming BON will